-Inspiration is my current project.
-I am creating Inspiration as part of my capstone project at Columbia College Chicago, using Agile methodology.
+Inspiration was created as part of my capstone project at Columbia College Chicago, using Agile methodology.
 It is a storytelling game that uses full art cards to inspire the stories.
-Originally it was a physical card game, but we also created a digital version using the Unity Engine and the Photon Unity Networking plugin.
-Now we are focusing on the physical version of the game, and plan to launch a Kickstarter Campaign for the game on May 12th.
+It was originally conceived as a physical card game, but we also created a digital multiplayer version using the Unity Engine and the Photon Unity Networking plugin.

 About the Game

 Inspiration is a storytelling improv card game for 3-6 people.
 Players in Inspiration use several Art Cards to help them tell a story about a single Subject Card.
 The players only have a limited amount of time to tell their stories.
 The player who tells the best story, and best uses their cards, in the eyes of the Judge, will win the round and get a point.
 The first player to 3 points wins the game.
 The structure of the game is very similar to Apples to Apples and Cards Against Humanity.
 The game itself is inspired, no pun intended, by games like: Dixit and Once upon a Time.

 I was the Team Lead, as well as Lead Designer and Programmer.
 Our team was quite small, so we all wore many hats.
 I worked on the original concept for the game with our other designer/artist, Crystal Banks.
 When we moved into production I took on the on the role of programmer and worked on the networking code for the digital version of the game, as well as the core gameplay.
 Most of the artwork was created by our Lead Artist Glenn Carreau.